 1) Automating Back-Office Tasks

-Client servicing produces a lot of back-office, administrative tasks.
-These tasks can be time-consuming and take the attention away from what really matters: client servicing.
+Customer servicing produces a lot of back-office, administrative tasks.
+These tasks can be time-consuming and take the attention away from what really matters: customer servicing.

 To automate these tasks, companies might invest in software solutions that deal with administration, reporting, signature chasing, etc. A fully digital process (as opposed to manual workflows) can not only increase effectiveness but also eliminate human error.

 2) Keeping Up With The Market

 Keeping up with market trends is another reason why companies are looking into tech partners.
 Technology is the new battleground for both European and North American firms, and disregarding this means falling behind the competition.